Table of Contents

 The leaves are alkaline, bitter and pungent and has a distinct aroma.
 It is very good source of vitamin A, calcium and folic acid.
 When studied it is shown that curry leaves antioxidant activity and free radical scavenging activity is highest.
 A chutney (thuvayal) prepared from leaves is also eaten as side dish.
 This chutney has the goodness of raw green curry leaves.
 The leaves are fried in ghee and then powdered which is added to many dishes to add flavour.

-Curry leaf plant is used in traditional medicinal system for treatment of a variety of diseases.
+Curry leaf plant is used in traditional medicinal system for the treatment of a variety of diseases.
 Now many scientific studies done on this plant supports its therapeutic potential.
 The studies have confirmed its anti-diabetic, cholesterol reducing property, anti-diarrheal, antioxidant, antiulcer, antimicrobial, antibacterial and many more useful medicinal properties.

 Due to anti-diabetic, antioxidant, anti-microbial, hepatoprotective, hypocholesterolemic properties curry leaves are used in many condition such as diabetes, boils, skin and healing wounds.
 It is also good for the digestive system.
 Its daily use prevent premature greying of hair.